sidd6p/sidd6p/README.md

 ---

-### 💡 Cisco Impact: Current Focus + Past Wins
+### 💡 Projects from My Professional Journey

-- **AI and Analytics**: Currently developing analytics and service insights using AI to predict the performance and behavior of Cisco security products
+- **AI and Analytics**: Developing analytics and insights using AI to predict the performance and behavior of security products
-- **LangChain-based VPN Automation System**: Built a system to debug issues using config, logs, and internal knowledge, leveraging a multi-agent architecture
+- **LangChain-based VPN Automation System**: Built a system to debug issues, visualize packet flow, and suggest best practices using configurations, logs, and internal knowledge—leveraging a multi-agent architecture
-- **GenAI Feedback Visualizer**: Created a tool used by 100+ Cisco managers
+- **GenAI Feedback Visualizer**: Created a tool to extract insights from customer feedback; received recognition from a Distinguished Engineer for this work
-- **FastAPI-backed APIs**: Built and showcased APIs to 500+ customers and Senior VP along with other leadership at the Cisco Security Summit 2023
+- **FastAPI-backed APIs**: Built and showcased APIs to 500+ customers and the Senior VP, along with other leadership, at a major security summit in 2023
-- **SQL Monitoring Plugin in Go**: Developed a plugin to optimize database insights with for health monitoring.
+- **SQL Monitoring Plugin in Go**: Developed a plugin to optimize database insights for health monitoring
-- **Python-React Dashboards**: Built dashboards to manage case timelines
+- **Python-React Dashboards**: Built dashboards to manage case timelines, used by 100+ managers

 ---

-### 🚀 Career Ambitious

-- Engineer scalable **AI-enhanced SaaS** products with **LLMs and cloud-native tools**
-- Collaborate with visionary teams on **cloud + AI automation** platforms
-- Work in **space technology** someday

----

-### 🧠 Noteworthy Projects
+### 🧠 Noteworthy Personal Projects

 - **Live Internet Browsing LLM Agent**: Real-time web-aware agents using LangChain, GPT, Tavily, and LangGraph